w3f/polkadot-wiki/docs/learn/learn-parachains.md

 addressed by two different components:

 - What is the state transition function of the blockchain?
-This is handled by the **Runtime**, which defines the state-transition logic of the chain.
+This is handled by the **Runtime**, which defines the state transition logic of the chain.
 The Runtime logic is divided into:

   - **Modules** encapsulate particular behavior of the system and consist of:
     - Storage
     - Routines are invoked by entry points, other modules, upon block initialization or closing.
       Routines can alter the storage of a module.
     - The entry point defines the means by which new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).
   - **API** provides means for the node-side behavior to extract meaningful information from the state of a single fork.